 Step 6: Test Fire The Device

-Before you start using your vape again, let the device sit around for about 10 minutes.
+Before you start using your vape juice again, let the device sit around for about 10 minutes.
 It helps to reduce the chances of experiencing a burnt taste further.
 It will give your coil enough time to be saturated with the e-liquid, which will ensure a great flavor profile.

 Now test-fire the device to check if the vapor feels good.
 Take a few short puffs to initiate the flow between the tank and the heating system.